 20. Have a trusted HR department.

 Some companies have a challenging time making HR resourceful for staff.
 It’s ironic because the purpose of the HR department is to serve the humans who work for you.
+Setting clear expectations and developing a comprehensive communication strategy for the entire team ensures that all team members are aligned and understand the communication processes.
 Communication in the workplace will greatly improve if your department that handles internal concerns and policies is trusted by everyone.
 Make sure HR personnel are approachable and easily accessible.
 (Your intranet is the perfect place to centralize HR for your entire company.)

 21. Don’t chastise mingling.

 Some managers and CEOs view breaks and socializing as a waste of time and money.
 This couldn’t be farther from the truth.
+Having a clear workplace communication strategy helps ensure effective communication across different platforms, enabling employees to receive the right information at the right time.
 Humans by nature are social creatures and mingling is an essential aspect of relationship-building.
 You can’t expect, and you should not want, all communication in the workplace to be strictly about work!
 This is how people to get to know each other and do their best work.
 If your employees feel like taking a mental break for an off-topic conversation, let them—water cooler chats can be greatly beneficial to overall productivity and morale.

 22. Discourage one-way communication.